ASalah007/rampcc/why.md

 4. I also saw that you fetch all transactions after rendering using useEffect so I used the same function in the onChange callBack

 notes: doing so might have some performance issues since I will be sending request every time I filter by employee and then select all employees again. perhaps it would be better if I store this in variable after the first request but I am not sure.

+# Bug 4 Solution

+1. I read the code and found out that the paginatedTransactions.data contains a page of transactions
+2. so I need to store the previous transactions and append the new page to it.